narutouzumaki271/mirrorhub/README.md

 **NOTES**
 - Old authentication changed, now we can't use bot or replit to generate token.pickle.
 You need OS with a browser.
 - Windows users should install python3 and pip.
-You can find how to install and use them from google or from this [telegraph](https://telegra.ph/Create-Telegram-Mirror-Leech-Bot-by-Deploying-App-with-Heroku-Branch-using-Github-Workflow-12-06) from [Wiszky](https://github.com/vishnoe115) tutorial.
 - You can ONLY open the generated link from `generate_drive_token.py` in local browser.

 1. Visit the [Google Cloud Console](https://console.developers.google.com/apis/credentials)